Plan an awesome trip for 10 days to Kinnaur & Spiti Valley

 Spiti Valley starts after Sumdo.
 We reached Tabo in the early evening and visited the Tabo Monastery which was built in 996 A.D. and is approx 1020 years old.
 The homestays in Tabo are covered with hay to keep them naturally warm.
 We had a typical Spitian meal known as Timok (steamed bread with vegetables) at the homestay and talked for hours on end with our host Dr. Suresh learning about his lifestyle, local culture, politics, festivals of Spiti etc. 🙂

 *Night stay at Namsay Home stay at Tabo.*

 Day 5 (18-May-2016) – We had our breakfast and visited the Dhankar (Old Capital of Spiti) Monastery both Old (1100 years old) and New, Dhankar Lake, Water Driven Prayer Wheel, Manerang range, Pin Valley, Mudh Village (Route for Mudh Village is Kungri-Sagnam-Tailing-Mudh).
-Mudh Village in Pin Valley is covered with green peas farms and is the main source of living for the local habitants.
+Mudh Village in Pin Valley is covered with green peas farms and is the main source of living for the local habitats.

 We reached Kaza in the noon, had our lunch at Sol’s Cafe (the olive oil and mustard sauce sandwich served here is to die for!) and dinner at Sakya Abode.
 Kaza is the headquarter of Spiti (Sub Division of Lahaul & Spiti District) and at an altitude of 11,980 feet above sea level, it is one of the coldest places in India.
 It is the largest township and commercial center of Spiti Valley and is divided into Old (Kaza Khas) and New (Kaza Soma).